The Category of Hypergroups: seeking for a generalized version of Abelian Categories: Hyper-abelian Categories

+Then considering $\mbox{IHG}_f$ as the category of idempotent hypergroups with full morphisms we have that $(\mbox{HG},\mbox{IHG}_f)$ is an almost (hyper) abelian category. \end{example}

-Remind that in an arbitrary category $C$, an object $I$ of $\mathcal{C}$ is \textit{injective} if for every monomorphism $f: A \to B$ and every morphism $g: A \to I$ there is a morphism $h: B \to I$ such that $h\circ f = g$.
-If $\mathcal{C}$ is an abelian categories, this is equivalent to say that the functor $Hom_\mathcal{C}(-,I)$ is exact, i.e., preserves short exact sequences.
+Finally, we discuss about the existence of injective objects in our framework.
+Remind that in an arbitrary category $\mathcal{C}$ , an object $I$ of $\mathcal{C}$ is \textit{injective} if for every monomorphism $f: A \to B$ and every morphism $g: A \to I$ there is a morphism $h: B \to I$ such that $h\circ f = g$.
+If $\mathcal{C}$ is an abelian category, this is equivalent to say that the functor $Hom_\mathcal{C}(-,I)$ is exact, i.e., preserves short exact sequences.
 Moreover, if for every object $A$ of $\mathcal{C}$, there exists a monomorphism from $A$ to an injective object $I$, then we say that $\mathcal{C}$ has enough injectives.
-The category $\textbf{Ab}$ of abelian groups is an abelian category and it is useful to have that $I$ is injective iff $Hom_\mathcal{C}(-,I)$ is exact to show that $\textbf{Ab}$ has enough injectives.
+The category $\textbf{Ab}$ of abelian groups is an abelian category and it is useful to have that $I$ is injective if and only if $Hom_\mathcal{C}(-,I)$ is exact to show that $\textbf{Ab}$ has enough injectives.
 Furthermore, we use that the injectives in $\textbf{Ab}$ are precisely the divisible groups, in the presence of Zorn's Lemma.

 For hypergroups, we have to be careful because a short exact sequence of hypergroups $0 \to X \xrightarrow{f} Y \xrightarrow{g} Z \to 0$ must require that $f$ is full so that $Im(f) = Ker(Coker f)$ exists.
 Besides, when we apply the functor $Hom(-,I)$ for some hypergroup $I$, we obtain a sequence $Hom(Z,I) \xrightarrow{-\circ g} Hom(Y,I) \xrightarrow{-\circ f} Hom(X,I)$ that is not anymore a sequence of hypergroups, and now we must have that $-\circ g$ is full to consider its image and be able to study the exactness of $Hom(-,I)$ for $I$ injective or not.
-Moreover, we need a general better understanding of exact functors, and exact sequences before considering the study of injective objects and analyze when a hyper-quasiabelian category has enough injectives.
+Moreover, we need a general better understanding of exact functors, and exact sequences before considering the study of injective objects, and analyze when a hyper-almost-abelian category has enough injectives.
 Additionally, in the case of abelian hypergroups, we may investigate an adequate notion of divisible hypergroups.